MarcoPon/SeqBox/README.md

 ## Tests

 Seqbox recoverability have been practically tested with a number of File Systems.
 The procedure involved using a Virtual Machine to format a small (about 100MB) disk image with a certain FS, filling it with a number of small files, then deleting some randomly to free enough space to copy a serie of SBX files.
-This way every SBX file fragmented in a lot of smaller pieces.
+This way every SBX file results fragmented in a lot of smaller pieces.
 Then the image was quick-formatted, wipefs-ed and the VM shutdown.
-After that, from the host OS, recovery of the SBX files was attempted using SBXScan & BXReco on the disk image.
+After that, from the host OS, recovery of the SBX files was attempted using SBXScan & SBXReco on the disk image.

 - **Working**: BeFS, BTRFS, EXT2/3/4, FATnn/VFAT/exFAT, AFFS, HFS+, JFS, MINIX FS, NTFS, ProDOS, ReiserFS, XFS, ZFS.
 - **Not working**: OFS (due to 488 bytes blocks)